What is Cloud Computing?

 - Measured Service – The cloud systems have a certain level of control over the use of the service.
 This usually depends on the storage, bandwidth or number of active users on the account.
 The usage can be monitored, controlled or reported so that it stays transparent between the user and the service provider.

 - Rapid Elasticity – The service has the ability to scale rapidly outward and inward based on customer demand.
-To the consumer of the service, there appears to be no limitation and s/he can use the service in “any quantity at any time.”
+To the consumer of the service, there appears to be no limitation and they can use the service in any quantity at any time.

-According to NIST, cloud computing is deployed four ways over three service models.
+Cloud computing is utilized four different ways over three service models.
 The three service models are:

 - Software as a Service (SaaS) – The consumer’s ability to make use of the provider’s services and applications on a cloud infrastructure, or the internet.
 These apps are available on various devices through a client interface, like the web, or a program.
 In this scenario, the consumer does not manage or control any of the cloud infrastructures.
 It is maintained by the service provider.

-- Infrastructure as a Service (IaaS) – Infrastructure as a Service (IaaS) – The ability for the consumer to use a service provider’s computing resources to deploy or run software, which can include operating systems and apps.
-The consumer does not manage or control the underlying infrastructure but “has control over operating systems, storage, and deployed applications; and possibly limited control of select networking components (e.g., host firewalls).”
+- Infrastructure as a Service (IaaS) – The ability for the consumer to use a service provider’s computing resources to deploy or run software, which can include operating systems and apps.
+The consumer doesn’t manage the underlying infrastructure but controls the operating systems, storage, and deployed applications, along with possible control of select networking components (e.g., host firewalls).

 The four deployment models are:

-- Public Cloud – The cloud infrastructure is available to the general public.
-It can be owned, managed, and operated by a business, academic or government organization.
-It exists either on the physical or virtual resources of the cloud provider.
+- Public Cloud – This type of infrastructure is available to the general public.
+It can be owned, managed, and operated by businesses, academic organizations, or government entities, and it exists either on the physical or digital resources of the cloud provider.

-- Private Cloud – The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers (e.g., business units).
-It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises.
+- Private Cloud – This cloud infrastructure is segmented for exclusive use by a single organization comprised of multiple consumers (e.g., business units).
+It can be owned, managed, and operated by the organization, a third party, or some combination of the two, and can be on or off site.

-- Community Cloud – The cloud infrastructure is set to be used only be a specific community of consumers from organizations that have “shared concerns (e.g., mission, security requirements, policy, and compliance considerations)”.
+- Community Cloud – This model is set to be used only be a specific community.
+Comprised of consumers from multiple organizations that have shared concerns (e.g., security requirements, policy, and compliance considerations).

-- Hybrid Cloud – The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers (e.g. business units).
-It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises.
+- Hybrid Cloud – This cloud model is exclusively used by a single organization comprised of multiple business units.
+It may be owned, managed, and operated by the organization, a third party or a combination, and it may exist on or off site.